K. G. Suresh

-Prof. (Dr.) KG Suresh is a Senior Journalist, Educationist, Institution Builder, Socio Political Commentator & Communication Strategist.
+Prof. (Dr.) KG Suresh is a Academician, educationist, journalist and a political commentator.
+He currently serves as the director of India Habitat Centre.

-He is also the Founder President of the Global Media Education Council, the only India driven international academic platform & Vice-President, Indian Communication Congress.

-Earlier, he had served as Vice Chancellor of Makhanlal Chaturvedi National University of Journalism & Communication, Bhopal, Asia's first and India's oldest and largest media university and Director General, Indian Institute of Mass Communication - India's premier media training institution; Senior Consulting Editor with Doordarshan News, India's public news broadcaster; Founder Dean, School of Modern Media, University of Petroleum & Energy Studies (UPES), Dehradun; Editorial Consultant with Asianet News Network; Chief Political Correspondent with Press Trust of India and Group Media Advisor to Dalmia Bharat Enterprises Ltd.
+Earlier, he had served as vice chancellor of Makhanlal Chaturvedi National University of Journalism & Communication, Bhopal and director general, Indian Institute of Mass Communication, founder dean, School of Modern Media, University of Petroleum & Energy Studies (UPES), Dehradun; senior fellow and editor with Delhi-based leading strategic think tank Vivekananda International Foundation.

+He is also the founder president of the Global Media Education Council, the only India-driven international academic platform, and vice-president Indian Communication Congress.

+In the industry, he has held leadership roles such as senior consulting editor with DD News, India's public broadcaster, editorial consultant with Asianet News Network, the leading satellite channel in Southern India; chief political correspondent with Press Trust of India, one the world's leading news agencies, and group media advisor to Dalmia Bharat Enterprises Ltd.

+In his tenure at MCU included shifting the university to its three new campuses, implementation of National Education Policy 2020, Introduction of new Departments, Chairs, radio station, studio to courses, streamlining of academic activities including award of a record 36 PhDs and organisation of major events including National Short Film Festival and G20 University Connect; doubling of students and major enhancement of revenue generation.

+As Director General of IIMC, he played pivotal role in the institute obtaining Deemed to be University status, establishment of permanent campuses in Jammu, Kerala, Mizoram and Maharashtra and launching of Indian language journalism programmes in Marathi, Malayalam, Sanstkrit, Hindi and Urdu besides initiatives such as Community Radio Empowerment Centre and National Media Faculty Development Centre.

 He is a recipient of the prestigious Ganesh Shankar Vidyarthi Award for outstanding contribution to Journalism by the Kendriya Hindi Sansthan, Ministry of Education, Government of India.
 He was earlier designated Commonwealth Youth Ambassador for Peace by Commonwealth Youth Programme, Asia.

 A TEDX Speaker & Henry Stewart Talks faculty, Prof Suresh had successfully completed an Experiential Course in Public Health Communication from the University of Oxford, United Kingdom.

 He is a Member of University Grants Commission Expert Panels and Academic Councils and Boards of Studies of several universities and national institutions.

 He has been on the jury of several prestigious awards and fellowships including UNAOC, National Film Awards, UNICEF India, Ramnath Goenka Awards, Laadli Media Awards, Press Council of India, MP State Awards, Election Commission of India and PRSI National Awards.

 He has extensively travelled across India and the world including Afghanistan, Pakistan, China, Nepal, Sri Lanka, Indonesia, South Korea, Japan, United Kingdom, Switzerland, Austria, Hungary, Qatar, Mauritius, South Africa among others.